Transfer in Paris Roissy

 This morning there are five rows of Business Class and it looks as though the forward cabin is full.

 The flight attendant serving Business Class is this big, friendly woman and she’s either totally cool or has nerves of steel.
 Because her service is friendly and unhurried.
 She’s doing a full tray service, serving twenty passengers individually and on her own with a flight time of only 55 minutes.

 The meal consists of:

-Cooked ham with pickled vegetables
+cooked ham with pickled vegetables

-A selection of cheese and a chorizo soufflé
+a selection of cheese and chorizo soufflé

 The breakfast tray has a good size and combines a nice selection of different tastes and flavours.
 No sooner has the flight attendant handed the passenger behind me their tray, the captain comes on and announces the top of descent.
 But our flight attendant is hardly impressed and just carries on regardless.
 Excellent!